How Side-Chain Filters work in compressors: BECOS FX CompIQ Mini Pro MK2 – Frequency Response Analysis

 Cutting Side-Chain frequencies boosts them at the compressor output

 This effect resembles dual-band processing, but here, the side-chain filter shapes how compression is applied across the frequency spectrum.
 A common misconception is that compression acts equally across the entire audio range, even when certain lows no longer trigger it.
 So, how can lows be less affected by compression while the rest of the frequencies are?
-Technically, the same compression parameters apply across the spectrum, but the amount of compression depends on the frequencies passing through the side-chain filter and their amplitudes.
+Technically, the same compression parameters apply across the spectrum, but the amount of compression of a dynamic signal depends on the frequencies passing through the side-chain filter and their amplitudes.
+Only waveforms with amplitudes that trigger the compression in the side-chain (by passing above the threshold) instruct the reduction element (optical, VCA, FET transistor, etc.) to apply compression on the corresponding waveforms in the working signal; and only for as long as the control waveform in the side-chain is above the threshold.
+For a steady signal, this may appear to apply compression equally at all times.
+However, music is dynamic, and each note has a different triggering potential.
+On compressors with gain reduction meters, you’ll notice that higher-pitched notes tend to trigger less compression.
+This happens because their amplitudes decrease as pitch increases, such as when playing higher notes on a bass neck.
+This principle applies to any instrument or sound source.
+This approach has a clear advantage: if the lows no longer trigger compression, the highs remain less compressed and retain more of their natural dynamics.

-This explains why lows filtered out in the side-chain receive progressively less compression toward the start of the audio spectrum, or none at all, depending on the filter’s configuration, making those frequencies louder through the Make-Up Gain at the output.
-While this isn’t true dual-band compression (since the signal isn’t split into separate bands for different processing), the result is similar and can be somewhat replicated by a dual-band compressor.
+This explains why lows filtered out with a high-pass filter in the side-chain receive progressively less compression toward the start of the audio spectrum, or none at all, depending on the filter’s configuration (set it high enough in the spectrum and it may free the frequencies below completely), making those frequencies louder through the Make-Up Gain at the output.
+While this isn’t true dual-band compression (since the signal isn’t split into separate bands for different processing), the result is somewhat similar and can be replicated by a dual-band compressor.

-The Feed Forward plot below shows the side-chain filter signal, which mirrors the output signal below the 0dB line.
-For example, the +10dB boost at 100Hz in the output (shown in Blue) is proportional to a reduction at 100Hz in the side-chain (shown in Green), with the Make-Up Gain setting the overall output level.
+The Feed Forward plot below illustrates the side-chain filter signal, which mirrors the output signal below the 0dB line.
+For example, the +10dB boost at 100Hz in the output (shown in blue) results from a proportional reduction at 100Hz in the side-chain (shown in green), with Make-Up Gain determining the overall output level.
+While this plot represents the conditions set in the test measurement, where all test frequencies have the same amplitude to pass above the threshold, its primary purpose is to clearly show the slope of the side-chain filter (something that’s usually not depicted anywhere) and how its characteristics are reflected in the output signal.
+This demonstrates how the side-chain filter influences compression and, consequently, the dynamic response of the output signal.
 For additional side-chain frequency response plots, including examples of both boosting and cutting frequencies, refer to the CompIQ Stella Pro Compressor – Frequency Response Analysis.

 The compression feed topology notably shows the differences between Feed-Forward and Feed-Back processing modes, with all other parameters unchanged.
 In Feed-Back mode, there’s a smoother compression slope across the spectrum, indicating a lower compression ratio than in Feed-Forward mode.
 This results in a gentler, more “airy” compression that feels less intrusive.